urswilke/random_curve_plotting/README.md

-#  Synthesize random numbers into sound
+# Plot random curves

-This is a showcase of the [*chaos machine*](https://gitlab.com/urswilke/chaos_machine_code) project.
-You can find the result [here](https://urswilke.github.io/chaos_synthetization/).
+This is a showcase how to plot random curves with javascript.
+You can find the result [here](https://urswilke.github.io/random_curve_plotting/).

-In the [*chaos machine*](https://gitlab.com/urswilke/chaos_machine_code) project we used an arduino with thermometers and python code to generate chaotic sound.
-Preliminary studies were done in R. As you need all the hardware (arduino) and install software to see, hear and experience the results in that project, [this website](https://urswilke.github.io/chaos_synthetization/) is designed to demonstrate the core ideas in your browser.
+The further development was moved to the project [chaos_synthetization](https://github.com/urswilke/chaos_synthetization).